-On February 13, 2018, the Company completed the sale of 4,032,012 shares of its common stock in an underwritten public offering at a price to the public of \$164.00 per share, resulting in net proceeds of \$631.2 million after deducting commissions and underwriting discounts and offering costs paid by the Company.
+On February 13, 2018, the Company completed the sale of 4,032,012 shares of its common stock in a follow-on underwritten public offering at a price to the public of \$164.00 per share, resulting in net proceeds of \$631.2 million after deducting commissions and underwriting discounts and offering costs paid by the Company.

-On February 27, 2019, the Company completed the sale of 3,833,334 shares of its common stock in an underwritten public offering at a price to the public of \$150.00 per share, resulting in net proceeds of \$560.9 million after deducting commissions and underwriting discounts and offering costs paid by the Company.
+On February 27, 2019, the Company completed the sale of 3,833,334 shares of its common stock in a follow-on underwritten public offering at a price to the public of \$150.00 per share, resulting in net proceeds of \$560.9 million after deducting commissions and underwriting discounts and offering costs paid by the Company.